aklump/post_commit/README.md

         -rw-rw---- 1 aklump apache    0 May 28 17:16 orders.txt
         -rw-rw---- 1 aklump apache    0 May 28 17:16 pending.txt

+1. Set up a cron job to execute `runner.php` (see below).
 1. Compile the post commit hook url and add it to your github project.
-Make sure to use https.
+Keep the key in the url, do not use the secret textfield.
+Also you will want to choose the json format.
+Make sure to use https if you can, a self-signed cert should work fine.

         https://user:password@website.com/scheduler.php?key=yourprivatekeyhere